EU pledges financial, border assistance to Greece over migrant surge - RFI

 Flying by helicopter over the Greek-Turkish border, where thousands of desperate asylum-seekers have tried to break through for days, European Commission President Ursula von der Leyen said the bloc would provide Greece "all the support needed".

-"Those who seek to test Europe's unity will be disappointed.
-We will hold the line and our unity will prevail," von der Leyen said, standing alongside Greek Prime Minister Kyriakos Mitsotakis and the chiefs of the European Council and European Parliament.
+"Those who seek to test Europe's unity will be disappointed," von der Leyen said, standing alongside Greek Prime Minister Kyriakos Mitsotakis and the chiefs of the European Council and European Parliament.

 The European Commission president said the bloc would provide 700 million euros ($777 million), half of it immediately, to help manage the migrant situation.